Tanmay0511/Fitness-Tracker/README.md

 # README

-The FITNESS TRACKER is the web application which provide an individual the interface to track and get motivated by his fitness journey.
+The FITNESS-TRACKER is the web application which provide an individual the interface to track and get motivated by his fitness journey.
 An individual can calculate his/her:

 1- Personal Fitness Test (PFT)\